makersacademy/chitter-challenge/README.md

 **Checklist:**
 - Post a message (peep) ::white_check_mark::
-- See all peeps in reverse chronological order (newest to oldest) :construction:
+- See all peeps in reverse chronological order (newest to oldest) :white_check_mark:
 - See the time each peep was made
 - MORE STORIES TO FOLLOW BUT I'M STARTING WITH THE FIRST THREE TO BEGIN WITH